CENTRIC-WP4/Random-Access-with-MARL/README.md

 The environment has,

-N users and and K orthogonal resources (channels)
+- N users and and K orthogonal resources (channels)

-Each user may or may not have a packet in its buffer Every user receives feedback from environment at each time slot (discrete time) Binary feedback --> {collision, no-collision} or {success, no-success} --> can be switched Ternary feedback --> {collision, idle, success}
+- Each user may or may not have a packet in its buffer

+- Every user receives feedback from environment at each time slot (discrete time)

+- Binary feedback --> {collision, no-collision} or {success, no-success} --> can be switched

+- Ternary feedback --> {collision, idle, success}

-Broadcast feedback - M bits after each time slot for each channel
+- Broadcast feedback - M bits after each time slot for each channel

 The following are calculated per agent...

 **Observation**:
 the observation space for each agents includes:
     - IDs of agents if not False - otherwise IDs are not used
     - Previous action - one-hot encoded for num_channels > 1
     - Binary Indicator whether user belongs to event-traffic {1} or regular {0}
     - feedback (for m channels) {1,0} for each channel - broadbast
-         - G_n(k) whether user n's transmission was success **Actions space**: not transmit or transmit over the mth channel --> {0, 1, ..., M}
+    - G_n(k) whether user n's transmission was success **Actions space**:

+    transmit or not transmit over the mth channel --> {0, 1, ..., M}

     0 means silent

     The action space is number of reseources + 1, sometimes I may write action_space[0].n, which is basically the same thing.
-0 index is just 1st agent but since all are the same, so it doesn't really matter
+0 index is just 1st agent but since all are the same, so it doesn't really matter in this case

 **Reward**:

-        Several rewards may be used depending on the requirements of the task or objective;
-        The objective might be to increase the throughput, or/and to have fairness among user or decreasing packet delay
+    Several rewards may be used depending on the requirements of the task or objective; The objective might be to increase the throughput, or/and to have fairness among user or decreasing packet delay

     **Throughput reward**:
         success or no-success --> {0,1} | Can be defined differently (binary, ternary with success, idle and collision as feedback) agents are cooperative and therefore they all share the same reward